Engee documentation

 Details

-The threshold force at which the block applies normal force to the tyre.
-If this value is too low, the tyre gains and loses traction quickly.
-If this value is too high, the block generates unrealistically low static and dynamic friction forces.
-The parameters should be greater than zero.
+The threshold force at which the unit applies a normal force to the tire.
+If this value is too low, the tire quickly gains traction and loses traction.
+If this value is too high, then the block creates unrealistically low static and dynamic friction forces.
+The parameter must be greater than zero.

 Units